minjaesong92/data-analytics-projects/README.md

   </a>
 </p>

- This project was inspired a Youtube video made my "JxmyHighroller" where he explains using data, metrics, and visualizations to portray the toughest road to a NBA Championship.
+ This project was inspired a Youtube video made by "JxmyHighroller" where he explains using data, metrics, and visualizations to portray the toughest road to a NBA Championship.
 This project is based on my interest in wanting to see for myself the actual results while doing some explanatory analysis.
 I was hoping to find some new points or trends while going through the data and metrics in the video using Python.